audy/lederhosen/readme.md

 Get all reads belonging to each cluster.
 Output is a directory containing a fasta file for each cluster.
 The fasta file contains the joined reads.

     lederhosen split --clusters=clusters.uc --reads=joined.fasta --min-clst-size=100

-### name

-Identify clusters in a database using the representative reads.
-This is a simple wrapper for BLAT.
-The output is a tab-delimited file similar to a BLAST output file.
-For this step you need to have BLAT installed and also a [TaxCollector](http://github.com/audy/taxcollector) database.

-    lederhosen name --reps=representative_reads.fasta --database taxcollector.fa --output blast_like_output.txt

-### add_names

-Add phylogenetic classification of clusters to OTU abundance file.

-	lederhosen add_names --blat=blat_output.txt --level=taxonomic_level --table=otu_file.csv --output=named_out_file.csv

-Where `taxonomic_level` can be: kingdom, domain, phylum, class, order, family, genus or species.
-This method only works with a TaxCollector database.

-### squish

-Squish an OTU abundance file by column name (phylogenetic description)

-	lederhosen squish --csv-file=named_out_file.csv --output=squished_named_out_file.csv